c0di/testpythonrust/content/namedtuple-in-rust-struct.md

 Hello, my name is John and I am 30 years old.
 You can contact me at john@example.com
 ```

-`greet(&self)` means that this method takes a reference to the `struct` as an argument.
-This is similar to the `self` parameter in Python methods.
+In Rust, you can enhance your structs by implementing methods using the `impl` block.
+This allows you to define functions that operate on instances of your struct, providing a cleaner and more encapsulated way to manage data + associated behaviors (think properties and methods in Python classes).

+The `greet(&self)` method is an instance method that takes an immutable reference to the struct (= `&self`), similar to how Python methods take `self` as their first parameter.
+This method simply prints a greeting using the `struct`'s fields.

-_Ownership_ and _borrowing_ are big and important concepts in Rust, and I'll cover them here more in detail when I have a better understanding of them ...
+The _reference_ part here touches upon the concept of _ownership_ and _borrowing_ in Rust. _Ownership_ is a big and important concept in Rust, and I'll cover it here more in detail when I have a better understanding of it ...

 ## Conclusion